Quandela/Perceval/docs/source/reference/logging.rst

      - Usage
    * - DEBUG
      - ``level.debug``
-     - Detailed information, typically of interest only when diagnosing problems.
+     - Detailed technical information, typically of interest only when diagnosing problems.
    * - INFO
      - ``level.info``
-     - Confirmation that things are working as expected.
+     - Confirmation of things working as expected.
    * - WARNING
      - ``level.warn``
      - An indication that something unexpected happened, or indicative of some problem in the near future.
 The software is still working as expected.